ben-xo/dir2cast/README.txt

 HISTORY:

+0.5 2008-02-25 Fixed losing itunes item tags when a dir changes.
 0.4 2008-02-24 Added a whole error handler with pretty errors 0.3 2008-02-24 Fixed the auto URL detection code.
 Made the config clearer.
                Renamed some of the config parameters for clarity.